 If you have an external source of truth for your infrastructure, whether it is a cloud provider or a local CMDB, it is best to define an inventory sync process and use Tower’s support for dynamic inventory (including cloud inventory sources and custom inventory scripts).
 This ensures your inventory is always up to date.

-With the release of Ansible Tower 2.4.0, edits and additions to Inventory host variables now persist beyond an inventory sync as long as
+Edits and additions to Inventory host variables persist beyond an inventory sync as long as

 Keeping variable data along with the objects in Tower (see the inventory